OlegJakushkin/deepblockchains/Plasmacash/README.md

 ## Anchor Transaction

+* BlockchainID Assignment - A valid token is required to create Layer 3 blockchain.
+Layer 3 blockchainID is automatically assigned using the last 8 bytes of  `Keccak256(tokenID, blockchainNonce)`.
+For example, the first L3 chain created by `0x37b01bd3adfc4ef3` will have blockchainID `0x69eb463bc4f6b2df`, the last 8 bytes of `Keccak256(37b01bd3adfc4ef3,0)`

 * `sendAnchorTransaction(AnchorTX)` - requires AnchorTransaction type as input.
 This function is called by Layer3 Chain operators to submit their blockhashes to plasma nodes.
 AnchorTransactions can also be used to modify Layer3 chain permission by passing in non-empty extra.

 ```